Dionysos-o/CID/README.md

 # CID--Driver gene detection via causal inference on single cell embeddings

 ### CID a causal inference based on scBERT to identify driver genes from scRNA-seq data.
-Driver genes are pivotal in different biological processes.
-Traditional methods gen- erally identify driver genes by associative analysis.
-Leveraging on the development of current large language models (LLM) in single cell biology, we propose a causal inference based ap- proach called CID to identify driver genes from scRNA-seq data.
-Through experiments on three different datasets, we show that CID can (1) identify biologically meaningful driver genes that have not been captured by traditional associative-analysis based methods, and (2) accurately predict the change directions of target genes if a driver gene is knocked out insert figure here
+CID is a causal inference-based approach designed to identify driver genes from single-cell RNA sequencing (scRNA-seq) data.
+It leverages advancements in large language models (LLMs) within the field of single-cell biology.
+CID not only identifies biologically meaningful driver genes that are overlooked by traditional associative-analysis methods but also accurately predicts the directional changes of target genes following the knockout of a driver gene. insert figure here
 ![image](https://github.com/Dionysos-o/CID/assets/68541740/6d9ff1d6-e36d-45d0-8af4-c3a46338107d)